Neutrinos

 The

-the Puranic texts of Hinduism, generally named Sanak, Sanatan, Sanandan
+from the Puranic texts of Hinduism, generally named Sanak, Sanatan,

-and Sanatkumar.
-They are described as the first mind-born creations
+Sanandan and Sanatkumar.
+They are described as the first mind-born

-and sons of the creator-god Brahma.
-Born from Brahma's mind, the four
+creations and sons of the creator-god Brahma.
+Born from Brahma's

-Kumar's undertook lifelong vows of celibacy (brahmacharya) against the
+mind, the four Kumar's undertook lifelong vows of celibacy (brahmacharya)

-wishes of their father.
-They are said to wander throughout the materialistic
+against the wishes of their father.
+They are said to wander throughout

 Dev